macrocosme/macrocosme.github.io/_posts/2016-03-04-Paper-Writing.md

  As I wrote a few papers already, it seems like it is getting a bit more of a natural process to put into place.
  Nevertheless, it still is a hard process that demands both a lot of time and mental efforts!

-  Oh well, I may as well go back at it now.

   (Some proof reading on this blog would be required.
 But it is a blog after all, so please do not assume everything is polished - it is most likely gonna be written in a first draft writing style.)